-The objective of these projections is to assess the trend in growth and the debt ratio under different policies.
-Thus, the projections are intended to highlight, why the different results produced by various policies rather than to be a realistic forecast.
+1 The objective of these projections is to assess the trend in growth and the debt ratio under different policies.
+Thus, the projections are intended to highlight the different directional results produced by various policies, rather than serve as a realistic forecast.